 Areas of Practice

-Bill has worked in the field of energy regulation since 2003 and has been a practicing attorney in the field since 2010.
-Bill’s practice includes representing participants in the natural gas, electric and oil/liquids industries before federal agencies, state utility commissions and appellate courts.
-Bill has represented natural gas pipelines and storage providers, electric generators, power marketing and trading companies, commercial class electric customers, electric utilities, independent electric transmission providers and oil/liquids pipelines and storage providers.
-Bill has aided clients with rate making issues involving cost of service, return on equity and rate design.
-He has also advised and represented energy industry participants regarding tariff-related issues, natural gas pipeline certificates, Department of Energy (DOE) export and import authorizations, market-based rate authorizations, compliance with energy market rules and regulations, standards of conduct, interconnection issues, and purchases and sales of energy facilities and companies.
+Bill aids clients with rate-making issues involving cost of service, return on equity and rate design.
+He also advises and represents energy industry participants regarding tariff-related issues, natural gas pipeline certificates, Department of Energy (DOE) export and import authorizations, market-based rate authorizations, compliance with energy market rules and regulations, standards of conduct, interconnection rules and negotiations, and purchases and sales of energy facilities and companies.

-Prior to practicing law, Bill worked as an Energy Industry Analyst in the Federal Energy Regulatory Commission’s (FERC) Office of Administrative Litigation.
-During his time there, he worked on numerous natural gas, oil/liquids and electric matters dealing with utilities' rate making issues, interconnection requests and complaints concerning tariff compliance.
-He was responsible for developing and presenting positions on regulatory issues set for hearing before Administrative Law Judges at FERC.
+Prior to practicing law, Bill was an energy industry analyst in the Federal Energy Regulatory Commission’s (FERC) Office of Administrative Litigation.
+In this role, he worked on numerous natural gas, oil/liquids and electric matters dealing with utilities' rate making issues, interconnection requests and complaints concerning tariff compliance.
+He was responsible for developing and presenting positions on regulatory issues set for hearing before administrative law judges at FERC.

-On a pro bono basis, Bill also represents victims of domestic violence seeking Civil Protection Orders and victims of employer based discrimination in violation of Title VII of the Civil Rights Act, the Americans with Disabilities Act (ADA), District of Columbia Human Rights Act (DCHRA) and the District of Columbia Family and Medical Leave Act (DCFMLA).
+On a pro bono basis, Bill represents victims of domestic violence seeking Civil Protection Orders and victims of employer based discrimination in violation of Title VII of the Civil Rights Act, the Americans with Disabilities Act (ADA), District of Columbia Human Rights Act (DCHRA) and the District of Columbia Family and Medical Leave Act (DCFMLA).

 - Represented various pipelines in NGA Section 4 and Section 5 proceedings involving rates and terms and conditions of service before FERC.